na-na-hi/renget/archive/smgenskins.md

    - Electro Dancer Shiva is part of the Disco skinline, and so his Special Emote has him create a small dancefloor around himself with some electronic music playing.
 Uniquely, this dancefloor will match the colour of the stance that he's in.

  - Skadi
-   - Korra Skadi Special Emote
+   - Korra / Avatar Korra Skadi Special Emote has her float into the air, then forming 3 elemental rings that spin around her at different angles (Earth, Fire and Water).
+She does not have unique emotes or animations.

  - Sobek
-   -
+   - [No current special skin effects]

  - Sol
    - Sweet Tooth / Sweetie Pie Sol Special Emote blows a huge bubble, which Sol hangs to the bottom of as she floats around.

  - Sun Wukong
-   - Abyssal Warrior
+   - Abyssal Warrior Sun Wukong Special Emote alternates spinning his staff to his left and right side.
+This continues until he takes a non-movement action.
    - Infinite Shift Sun Woukong Special Emote puts him into a floating meditative stance.
    - Donatello Sun Wukong is a member of the Ninja Turtles, and as such his Special Emote has him skateboard around until he next takes an action.
+Jumping while in this state does kickflips and other skateboarding tricks.

+ - Surtr
+   - Celestial Inferno Surtr has a modified Ult, where he turns into a ball of light instead of a meteor.

  - Susano
    - Steel Samurai / Titanium Ronin Susano has modified animations to make him appear more mechanical.